 3. Foam Cleanser

-Foam cleansers come in either in cream or gel form and build up to a foamy consistency when mixed with water.
+Foam cleansers come in either cream or gel form and build up to a foamy consistency when mixed with water.
 The foam will reach in to clear out pores, remove dirt and also remove makeup.
-The main ingredient that causes the foaming effect is sodium lauryl sulfate (SLS) which is skin-drying-irritant that can increase the skin’s sensitivity and irritation!
+Although it merely depends on the formulation, the main ingredient that causes the foaming effect is sodium lauryl sulfate (SLS).

 Ideal Skin Types for Foam Cleanser: Oily skin and combination skin.